vn-sec/vnteam-cn/README.md

 If everything goes ok, you can commit your changes.

-Run the following command to restore the website submodule:

 > [!IMPORTANT]
-> Brfore committing, you need to run this command to restore the website submodule.
+> Before committing, you need to run this command to restore the website submodule.
+>
 > ```shell
 > pnpm run clean
 > ```